Study Participation

 • Be monolingual English speakers

-We are currently recruiting families for a new motor development study involving infants with older siblings.
+We are currently recruiting families for a new study of motor development involving infants with older siblings.

-If you are interested in participating or would like more information, please contact us at the phone numbers below.
+If you are interested in participating or would like more information, please contact us by email or phone.

 Funded by the National Institutes of Health (NIH)